tchambers14/personal_pages/_rugby/2020-03-15-Session Planning Template.md

     title: "Rugby Session Planner"
 ---

-#Session Planning Template
+This is the base template that I use to plan training session at OAs:

-{% include gallery class="align-center" class="ImageBorder" %}
+{% include gallery class="align-center" %}